 UNIQLO does not source down or feathers from farms that practice live plucking or force feeding.
-We are currently working to ensure all partner garment factories involved in the production of our down products will be RDS (Responsible Down Standard) certified as of the end of 2019 and we will continue to support the RDS going forward.
+All of our partner garment factories involved in the production of our down products are RDS (Responsible Down Standard) certified as of the end of 2019 and we will continue to support the RDS going forward.

 RDS (Responsible Down Standard)